himmAllRight/himmAllRight-source/resources/templates/md/posts/issues-setting-up-ubiquiti-network.md

 </center>
 <div id="caption">I spun up a new Ubuntu VM (Venomoth) to host the Ubifi controller</div>

-By this point, I also had learned that the software, is more of a server program than desktop application on Ubuntu, so I decided to spin up a VM on my server for it.
-I thought this might fix my issue because those VMs automatically get configured on the correct subnet, and I didn't feel like editing my laptop VM.
-This made more sense too, because I can run the AP controller as full time server so I can always connect to it when needed.
+By this point, I also had learned that the software is more of a server service, than a GUI desktop application.
+So, I decided spinning up a dedicated VM on my server to host the wifi controller might be worth it.
+Virtual machines on my server automatically get configured on the main subnet, so it also fixed my issue.
+This setup made more sense anyway, because now I can always connect to the AP controller, just like my router's settings webUI.

-That's it for now on notes.
-I'll eventually clean this up into a quick post
+That's it for setup "*issues*".
+There were no *major* issues, just little confusions for a Ubiquiti/POE first-timer.
+Like I stated earlier, I am sure I could redo the setup in about 15 minutes with now issues...
+10 now that I recorded everything in the post!